 - Banana Foster

 Sodium is one of the biggest culprits when it comes to water retention, bloating, and potentially even increase blood pressure levels.
-Some of the worst foods to eat when it comes to salt content include:
+Some of the worst foods in America when it comes to salt content include:

 Bacon Cheese Burger